Eddie Rosario Player Props: Braves vs. Mets

-On Wednesday, Eddie Rosario (.730 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:20 PM ET.
+Eddie Rosario -- with a slugging percentage of .711 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the New York Mets, with Justin Verlander on the hill, on June 8 at 7:20 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Mets.
+He had a hitless performance in his previous game (0-for-4) against the Mets.

 Eddie Rosario Game Info & Props vs. the Mets